Barclays sets 2050 'net zero' carbon goal after investor pressure

-"We wanted to see leadership from Barclays on this critical issue and their proposed ambition is a significant first step," said Diandra Soobiah, Head of Responsible Investment at NEST.
-A group of investors plans to file a resolution at the British bank's AGM calling on it to phase out lending to the fossil fuel sector, a move which has prompted Barclays to come up with its own resolution.
+Barclays is seventh in a list of lenders to the fossil fuel industry, with nearly $120 billion lent between 2016-2019, the most for any European bank, data from U.S. pressure group Rainforest Action Network showed.
+"We wanted to see leadership from Barclays on this critical issue and their proposed ambition is a significant first step," said Diandra Soobiah, Head of Responsible Investment at pension investor NEST.

-The bank said this would commit it to aligning its financing activities with the goals and timelines of the Paris Agreement on climate and provide targets to judge its progress and report on them regularly, starting in 2021.
-Barclays said it would also continue to engage with ShareAction and other investors behind the resolution as it develops the strategy and expected them to back its move.
+NEST, which manages UK corporate pension scheme money, said it would support both the resolution from ShareAction and that put forward by Barclays.
+"It’s important that more details follow quickly on how Barclays will deliver these ambitious climate targets, particularly their pledge to reach net zero carbon emissions by 2050," Soobiah said.

+Lankelly Chase, a charitable foundation which co-filed the ShareAction resolution, said by proposing an ambition of becoming net zero rather than committing to it, Barclays was "asking permission to fall short of its own obligations."
+"We need commitment not just ambition from a bank that only last year increased financing for oil, gas and coal companies by 2.9 billion pounds," Dominic Burke, Investment Director of Lankelly Chase, said.

+"If a net-zero ambition does not involve phasing out fossil fuel financing, then what does it mean?"
+The Local Authority Pension Fund Forum, a voluntary association of 82 public sector pension funds based in the UK with combined assets of approximately 300 billion pounds ($372.03 billion), said it supported the bank's efforts.

-It did not comment on whether it recommended backing ShareAction's resolution.
-Voting for both would "cement the bank’s new high-level climate commitment while at the same time insisting on the near-term ambition needed to deliver the results everyone wants," Wolfgang Kuhn, ShareAction's Director of Finance Sector Strategies, said.
+"We are pleased to see the outcome and LAPFF has undertaken to continue to work with the company and other investors to ensure a robust plan is executed and delivered," chairman Doug McMurdo said.
+Wolfgang Kuhn, ShareAction's Director of Finance Sector Strategies, said voting for both resolutions would cement Barclays new climate commitment while also insisting on the near-term ambition needed to deliver the results everyone wants.

-"A climate strategy cannot be considered complete without recognising that transition necessarily means phase-out when it comes to fossil fuels, particularly the highest carbon fuels where Barclays has significant exposure," he added.
-NEST, which manages UK corporate pension scheme money, said it would also support both resolutions.
+"A climate strategy cannot be considered complete without recognising that transition necessarily means phase-out when it comes to fossil fuels, particularly the highest carbon fuels where Barclays has significant exposure," he said. ($1 = 0.8064 pounds) (Editing by Huw Jones/Alexander Smith/Jane Merriman)

-"It’s important that more details follow quickly on how Barclays will deliver these ambitious climate targets, particularly their pledge to reach net zero carbon emissions by 2050," NEST's Soobiah said.
-However, Lankelly Chase, which co-filed the ShareAction resolution, said by proposing an ambition of becoming net zero rather than committing to it, Barclays was "asking permission to fall short of its own obligations".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)